CheekBreek/CheekBreek/README.md

 ### Hi there 👋

 * Fourth year computer science student at MRU.
-* Experience with Assembly, Java, C and Python.
+* Experience with Assembly, Java, C/C++ and Python.
 * Interested in AI, software development, and user interface design.
 * Looking for a computer science internship.
 * Reach me at tracandrew@gmail.com.